HalimahOye/Movie-Recommendation-System/README.md

 # Summary

-Root mean squared error (RMSE) was used as evaluation metrics
+Root mean squared error (RMSE) was used as evaluation metrics, RMSE of 0.81459 was achieved

 # Challenges
 It was a heavy data set with a million plus records , dataset had to be reduced to for the model to easily handle it